Traffic Assignment Problem for Footpath Networks with Bidirectional Links

 \subsection{pTAP with deterministic asymmetric pVDF}

-Due to the stochastic and unstable nature of pedestrian flow in bidirectional streams, the dominant flow tends to have a lower travel time than the counter direction even with smaller flow.
 Here, we introduce a pVDF with asymmetric link interaction by extending Equation \eqref{eq:detvdf_sym} to capture an asymmetric bidirectional impact on link travel times.
-Asymmetric pVDF has two keys distinct characteristics from the symmetric pVDF.
-Asymmetric pVDF negates an assumption in Definition \ref{sympVDF} in which flows from the reference and counter directions may have different impact on the reference direction stream \citep{lam2003generalised}.
-Asymmetric pVDF has a local peak of travel time at a certain flow range, while this crest is not present in symmetric pVDF.
+Asymmetric pVDF has two key distinct characteristics from the symmetric pVDF.
+Asymmetric pVDF negates an assumption in Definition \ref{sympVDF} in which flows from the reference and counter directions may have different impact on the reference direction \citep{lam2003generalised}.
+The asymmetric pVDF exhibits a local peak in travel time at a certain flow range, while this crest is not present in the symmetric pVDF.

 \begin{defi}[Deterministic Asymmetric pVDF] Consider a pair of link $a, a' \in A$ which belongs to the same bidirectional stream.
 Let $\tau _{a}$ denotes the free-flow travel time of a link; $c_{a}$ denotes the capacity of link $a \in A$.
 Let $\alpha, \beta, \mu, \eta _{r}, \lambda _{r}, \eta _{c},$ and $ \lambda _{c}$ be model parameters.
 We denote